 What exactly causes this extreme effect?
 Progeria is thought to be caused by a genetic mutation that impacts protein development and weakens cells, leading to an accelerated aging process.

 People with progeria are at high risk for strokes, high blood pressure, and heart failure - all conditions associated with the aging process.
 Heart disease presents the biggest risk for progeria patients, and cardiovascular issues are frequently the cause of death for them.

 Life Expectancy For Progeria Patients Is Low

-While it is possible for progeria patients to live into their 20s, the average age of death is 13 years old.
+While it is possible for progeria patients to live into their 20s, the average age of passing is about 13 years old.
 Typically, death occurs because of a heart attack or a stroke.
 As research continues, this low life expectancy will hopefully go up.